 Three credits of cooperative education can be used to fulfill the practicum requirement.
 Three credits are typical for a semester-long, full-time work placement.
 Students make these credit arrangements with NDSU’s Career Center.

 Students who wish to study accounting at NDSU enroll as pre-accounting majors in the College of Business for the first semester of their freshman year.
-Pre-accounting majors then apply for admission to the professional program after completing the pre-professional courses required for professional program admission, including ENGL 120, COMM 110, MATH 144, ECON 201 or 202, and PSYC 111 or SOC 110.
-Transfer students with appropriate course work also may apply.
+Pre-accounting majors are then admitted into the professional program after completing the pre-professional courses required for professional program admission (i.e., ENGL 120, COMM 110, MATH 144, ECON 201 or 202, and PSYC 111 or SOC 110) and earning a minimum 2.5 cumulative GPA.
+Transfer students with appropriate course work may be admitted directly into the professional program.
+Please see a College of Business professional advisor for more information.

 Plan of Study